Electrolyte disturbances with HIV infection

 - University of Rochester School of Medicine and Dentistry

-Hyponatremia and hyperkalemia are the two major electrolyte disorders that may be associated with HIV infection.
+Hyponatremia and hyperkalemia are the two major electrolyte disorders that may be associated with human immunodeficiency virus (HIV) infection.
 They are more likely to occur in sicker patients, with the highest rates in those who are hospitalized.
-In addition, lactic acidosis, hypophosphatemia have been described.
+In addition, hypokalemia, Fanconi syndrome, lactic acidosis, and hypophosphatemia have been described.

 The major electrolyte disorders that occur in patients with HIV infection will be reviewed here.
 A discussion of the endocrine changes seen in these patients is presented separately.
 (See "Pituitary and adrenal gland dysfunction in HIV-infected patients".)

-Syndrome of inappropriate ADH secretion — The syndrome of inappropriate ADH secretion (SIADH) is usually due to pneumonia (with Pneumocystis carinii or other organisms), malignancy, or occult or symptomatic infection of the central nervous system [1-3].
+Syndrome of inappropriate ADH secretion — The syndrome of inappropriate ADH secretion (SIADH) is usually due to pneumonia (with Pneumocystis jirovecii [formerly called Pneumocystis carinii] or other organisms), malignancy, or occult or symptomatic infection of the central nervous system [1-3].
 Among patients treated with intravenous trimethoprim-sulfamethoxazole, the fluid required to dilute the drug may contribute to the development of hyponatremia.
 (See "Pathophysiology and etiology of the syndrome of inappropriate antidiuretic hormone secretion (SIADH)".)

 - Glassock RJ, Cohen AH, Danovitch G, Parsa KP.
 Human immunodeficiency virus (HIV) infection and the kidney.
 Ann Intern Med 1990; 112:35.